Utilities¶

 Validate python version¶

 Valiudate specific version in application.
-The snippet can put in __init__.py
+The snippet can put in __init__.py or entrypoint script.

 ```py indent=4 title="init.py"